-Every cockatiel owner understands how important diet is for their bird.
+Every cockatiel owner understands the importance of their bird’s diet.
 They can be a little bit finicky in captivity, so it’s up to each loving person to give them exactly what they need.
-However, the same boring bag of seeds can get old after a while, and this problem is made worse by the fact that commercial pellets aren’t considered a complete diet for parrots, including your cockatiel.
+However, the same boring pellets can get old after a while, and this problem is made worse by the fact that commercial pellets aren’t considered a complete diet for parrots, including your cockatiel.

 So, when you’re making a list of bird-safe veggies, you might wonder if your cockatiel can eat the ever famous carrot.
-The answer is absolutely!
-Not only will your cockatoo benefit from the nutritional value of carrots, they will love the sweetness and the crunch as well.
+The answer is absolutely yes!
+Not only will your cockatiel benefit from the nutritional value of carrots, they will love the sweetness and the crunch as well.

 What Are Carrots?

 Carrots are a very common orange root vegetable that holds lots of nutritional value.
 Both the stems and the fleshy parts of carrots are edible, however the root is the most commonly consumed part of the plant and is also what people associate with the mention of the plant.

 Can Cockatiels Eat Carrots?